mfumagalli/mfumagalli.github.io/who-we-are.md

 Prospective __postdocs__ should read available [funding opportunities](https://www.qmul.ac.uk/sbbs/research/postdoctoral_fellowships/).

 We encourage inquiries and applications from historically underrepresented groups in academia and STEM.
+We nurture an inclusive and supportive environment, where everyone is appreciated and positively contributes to the wellbeing of fellow lab members.

 ------------------------------------------